 Nicotine is not carcinogenic, but it is highly addictive; after inhalation of smoke, nicotine reaches the brain within 20 seconds and its effects are felt within a minute.

-• Nicotine is five to ten times more potent than cocaine or morphine in producing behavioural and psychological effects associated with addiction, including feelings of pleasure, according to a report produced by the U.K.’s Royal College of Physicians in 2007.
+• Nicotine is five to 10 times more potent than cocaine or morphine in producing behavioural and psychological effects associated with addiction, including feelings of pleasure, according to a report produced by the UK’s Royal College of Physicians in 2007.

 • Nicotine dependence is reflected in the difficulty associated with trying to quit smoking.
-A 2006 report by the U.K. Office for National Statistics found that the majority of smokers (around 70 per cent) want to quit, yet the success rate remains very low.
-Fewer than 20 per cent of people who embark on a course of treatment to quit smoking succeed in abstaining for as long as a year.
+A 2006 report by the UK Office for National Statistics found that the majority of smokers (around 70%) want to quit, yet the success rate remains low.
+Fewer than 20% of people who embark on a course of treatment to quit smoking succeed in abstaining for as long as a year.

 • Nicotine binds to an area of the brain known as the adrenal medulla, which increases the flow of adrenaline.
 This in turn causes increased blood pressure, heart rate and respiration, and these conditions exacerbate existing heart and blood pressure problems.